 If you ask me, this is a prime example of the tendency of many critics to deal in extremes.
 In fact, while the first Self-Portrait was indeed a major disappointment, with its uneven performances and dearth of original material, it also proved interesting throughout and intermittently satisfying.
-As for the 35-track, two-CD Another Self-Portrait—which combines outtakes from Nashville Skyline, New Morning and Self-Portrait with previously unheard live and studio material—it is mostly terrific, consistently revealing and essential for Dylan fans.
+As for the 35-track, two-CD Another Self-Portrait (1969–1971): The Bootleg Series, Vol. 10—which combines outtakes from Nashville Skyline, New Morning, and Self-Portrait with previously unheard live and studio material—it is mostly terrific, consistently revealing, and essential for Dylan fans.
 But I wouldn’t put it on a par with, say, Blonde on Blonde or Blood on the Tracks.

 Among the biggest reasons to buy the record are its alternate versions, many of which showcase stripped-down instrumentation and winningly intimate vocals.
 From the sessions for the often-underrated New Morning come a potent recording of its title cut that prominently features horns and two readings each of “Time Passes Slowly” and “Went to See the Gypsy” (one with Dylan on electric piano).
 You’ll also find a violin-enhanced “If Not for You” and an excellent “Sign on the Window” with strings.
 Even the flops are fascinating: Dylan plays it straight in “If Dogs Run Free,” which doesn’t work nearly as well as the jazzy, tongue-in-cheek version he ultimately issued on New Morning.